hetshah1432/Online-Voting-System/README.md

         └── VotingSystemUI.java
 ```
 ### Explanation of Files:
--User.java: Represents the User who casts a vote.
+-User.java: Represents the User who casts a vote.<br>
--Admin.java: Represents the Admin who manages the election by adding candidates and viewing results.
+-Admin.java: Represents the Admin who manages the election by adding candidates and viewing results.<br>
--InvalidRoleException.java: Custom exception for handling invalid role inputs.
+-InvalidRoleException.java: Custom exception for handling invalid role inputs.<br>
--VotingSystemUI.java: The main class that handles the user interface and overall voting system logic.
+-VotingSystemUI.java: The main class that handles the user interface and overall voting system logic.<br>
 ## How to Run

 1)Clone this repository to your local machine:<br>